open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-discussions-01.md

 **A:** Implementing correlation takes time and is a work in progress.
 Correlation work is more mature for some languages (e.g. Java, Go) than for others.
-The best approach is to raise this issue in one of the language-specific repos that pertains to your situation.
+The best approach is to raise this issue in one of the language-specific repositories that pertains to your situation.
 A possible work-around is to start traces at the log level, whereby every log will have its own associated trace.

 #### 3- Profiling